Construction of the real numbers: On the least upper bound property

-Axiom 4, which requires the order to be Dedekind-complete, implies the Archimedean property.
+Axiom 4, which requires the order to be Dedekind-complete, implies the Archimedean property (though the converse does not hold).

 The axiom is crucial in the characterization of the reals.
-For example, the totally ordered field of the rational numbers Q satisfy the first three axioms, but not the fourth.
+For example, the totally ordered field of the rational numbers Q satisfies the first three axioms, but not the fourth.
 In other words, models of the rational numbers are also models of the first three axioms.

-Note that the axiom is not firstorderizable, as it expresses a statement about collections of reals and not just individual such numbers.
+Note that the axiom is nonfirstorderizable, as it expresses a statement about collections of reals and not just individual such numbers.
 As such, the reals are not given by a first-order logic theory.

 On models

 A model of real numbers is a mathematical structure that satisfies the above axioms.

 Several models are given below.
 Any two models are isomorphic; so, the real numbers are unique up to isomorphisms.